LloydDunn/task_list_app_deployment_terraform/README.md

     EB --> DB[(Amazon RDS)]
 ```

+You may want to take some time here to formulate some questions for things to find out more about.
+"How" and "why" questions in particular are good places to start.

+- What is an Elastic Container Registry?
+Why are we using it?
+- How will Elastic Beanstalk make use of the S3 bucket?

+The CI-CD

 ## Tasks

+First of all, congratulations for going through all of the Terraform tasks tasks and completing them.
+Amazing job!

-Feel free to break down and manage the tasks in any way and order you find convenient for you as a group and for this project.
+Feel free to break down and manage the tasks below in any way and order you find convenient for you as a group and for this project.
 You could, for example, create a project board on your GitLab forked repository.

-### GitHub Action Workflows
+## Find your way around the app

+1. If you're not used to working with web applications in JavaScript, [check out this high-level introduction to the topic](https://gitlab.com/makers-students/devops-course/-/blob/main/pills/intro_javascript_webapps.md).
+It explains some of the main tools and libraries that are common to JavaScript webapps and how these tools work together.
+This will make it easier to navigate the codebase.

+2. Review what you know about Docker as a group: are you able to explain what is happening in the `Dockerfile`?
+What is a container registry?
+Why do you think we are using one in this deployment pipeline?

+3. Check out the `.gitlab-ci.yml` script.
+Can you map which parts ofthe `push` and `deploy` jobs correspond to which arrows on the diagram above?
+You may want to draw a new, more detailed diagram.

+## Deploy the app

+Now, with all of our resources created on AWS through Terraform, it's time to test the existing CI/CD pipeline for the application living in this repository.

 The `buildAndTest` job (CI) under `.gitlab-ci.yml` should work out of the blue.

-However, the `push` and `deploy` (CD) jobs won't work as they are, why is that?
+However, the `push` and `deploy` (CD) jobs won't work as they are.

-## And what's next?

-First of all, congratulations for going through all of the previous tasks and completing them.
-Amazing job!

-Now, with all of our resources created on AWS through Terraform, it's time to test our existing CI/CD workflow for the application living in this repository:

-- :pencil2: Discuss in your group: are you able to explain what is happening in the `Dockerfile`?
+Why is that?
+Can you map the different parts of these jobs onto the diagram and pinpoint where the issues are?

-- Can you deploy the application on your existing AWS infrastructure using the existing CI/CD flow?
-Observe the [variables](https://docs.gitlab.com/ee/ci/variables/) appearing on the `ci-cd.yml` file on the repository.
+- Note the [variables](https://docs.gitlab.com/ee/ci/variables/) appearing on the `.gitlab-ci.yml` file.
 You will need to figure out what to set these variables to.

 - Are there any other missing credentials you might have to provide to your pipeline in order to get it to work?

-:question: Check your understanding.
-Can you spot which line in the CI-CD pipeline grants GitLab access to push to your private container registry?
+It's always a good idea to check the architecture diagram - an arrow between two components often implies that some credentials might be necessary to make that connection work.
+For example, can you spot which line in the CI-CD pipeline grants GitLab access to push to your private container registry?

-If you're having trouble with getting deployment to work, check out some of the tips at the end of this doc.

 ## Test the app manually and get it to load